You are currently viewing Collective actions needed to revive Cambodia’s tourism sector

 Collective actions needed to revive Cambodia’s tourism sector

-: Cambodia's tourism industry is a vital part of the country's economy, providing jobs and generating revenue.
+PHNOM PENH: Cambodia’s tourism industry is a vital part of the country’s economy, providing jobs and generating revenue.
 However, the COVID-19 pandemic and the Chinese tourist slowdown have had a devastating impact on the sector, with tourist arrivals plummeting in recent years.

-In a recent keynote address at the Tourism Forum, ‘Where is Cambodia's Tourism Industry Heading?', organized by the American Chamber of Commerce in Cambodia (AmCham), of Tourism Sok Soken highlighted the challenges and opportunities facing the industry.
+In a recent keynote address at the Tourism Forum, ‘Where is Cambodia’s Tourism Industry Heading?’, organized by the American Chamber of Commerce in Cambodia (AmCham), Minister of Tourism Sok Soken highlighted the challenges and opportunities facing the industry.

 He noted that the government is working on a new tourism strategy that will involve greater engagement with stakeholders across the sector.